gwk/gloss/readme.md

 # Gloss

-Gloss is a set of enhancements to the Unix command line.
+Gloss is a set of enhancements to the Unix command line experience.
+It consists of shell configurations and small utilities.
 It is primarily developed on macOS.

 # Setup from scratch